Rizal Ghazali

-Mohd Rizal bin Mohd Ghazali (born 1 October 1992), simply known as Rizal, is a Malaysian professional footballer who plays for the Malaysia Super League club Immigration, which he captains and the Malaysia national team as a right-back.
+Mohd Rizal bin Mohd Ghazali (born 1 October 1992), simply known as Rizal, is a Malaysian professional footballer who plays for the Malaysia Super League club Star City and the Malaysia national team as a right-back.

 Club career

 Perlis

 Rizal began his career with Perlis youth team in the President Cup.
 He was promoted to the senior team in 2011.
 Rizal spent three seasons with Perlis senior team before signed with Kedah for the 2014 season.

 Kedah Darul Aman

 On 17 October 2013, Rizal signed a contract with Kedah Darul Aman.
 At the beginning, Rizal played as a winger.

 Rizal scored a goal in the 2016 Malaysia Cup final which ended 1–1 after extra time.
 Kedah won 6–5 in the shootout and clinched the Malaysia Cup.

 International career

 Rizal made his first international appearance for Malaysia national team in a 0–0 draw friendly against Singapore on 7 October 2016.

 Rizal was called up to the Malaysia squad for the 2020 AFF Championship.